 Every effort is made to network with the other organisations in the area who can also provide assistance and support so that the charity can become a go-to place for anyone seeking advice on such matters.

 We aim to provide support for anyone who is caring for a family member or friend who is living with a diagnosis of a dementia related condition.
 We meet every Thursday between 2.30 and 3.30 in the Bleachingfield Centre in Dunbar to provide companionship, fellowship and stimulation.
-A second Dunbar Dementia Carers Support Group is due to start up on Wednesday 2 October 2019, 11 30 – 12 30 in The Bleachingfield Centre.
-To join, please contact Lorna Bunney (details below)
+A second Dunbar Dementia Carers Support Group started up in October 2019, held Wednesdays, 11 30 – 12 30 in The Bleachingfield Centre.
+To join, please contact Group Co ordinator, Lorna Bunney (details below)

 (The Thursday Dunbar Dementia Carers Support Group is currently full – if you would like to be placed on a waiting list please contact Lorna Bunney, Group Co-ordinator on 01620 870632)